What is Bisphenol A?

-The EU will adopt a new regulation in September, 2016, which specifies a limit of 0.05mg/kg for BPA in materials that come into contact with food, "to protect human health".
-The current limit is 0.6mg/kg.
-Currently, the European Commission member state REACH Committee is considering a proposed restriction on placing on the market of thermal paper containing BPA.
+The EU adopted a new regulation in September, 2016, which specifies a limit of 0.05mg/kg for BPA in materials that come into contact with food, "to protect human health".
+The previous limit was 0.6mg/kg.
+In December 2016, the European Commission decided to restrict BPA in thermal paper in the EU.
+This ban will take effect in 2020.

 Breast Cancer UK position